rpsthecoder/js-rss-reader/README.md

 # js-rss-reader
 RSS reader written in JavaScript.
+If you're getting `Cross origin requests are only supported for HTTP` error while opening the HTML with file: protocol, just open and save the HTML file using a text editor, that should resolve the issue.